As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure policy.

 Get your tea bags ready; 1 family size tea bag = 4 regular sized tea bags.

-Add in your tea bags.
+Add tea bags.

 TIP | Making it for the evening?
 Replace the black tea with decaf black tea.

-And your herbal berry tea bags (I love Tazo’s Passion tea), Blueberry or any berry tea works well.
+Add the herbal berry tea bags (I love Tazo’s Passion tea), Blueberry or any berry tea works well.

 Stir to combine and allow to steep (stand) for 5 minutes.
-Using a strainer, just scoop out tea bags and mint and discard.
+Using a fine-mesh strainer, just scoop out tea bags and mint and discard.